Participants: Stefano Perna, Val Tannen, Kian Lee Tan, Chee Yong Chan, Limsoon Wong

 A simple ordered file is derived as a subclass of the ordered collection in Synchrony DBModel.
 I.e., all the fancy stuff (like efficient non-equijoin) can be done on files too.

 Synchrony GMQL is an implementation of Synchrony iterators and emulation of GMQL, in Scala.
 It is described briefly in wls-synchrony2020-v12.pdf and in more detail in synchrony-gmql-v12.pdf.
-Version 5.1 also includes a Synchrony-based implementation of Peng Hui's ProInfer, a powerful package for protein calling on current modern proteomic mass-spectrometry platforms (e.g., diaPASEF.)
+Version 10.1 and 5.3 also include a Synchrony-based implementation of Peng Hui's ProInfer, a powerful package for protein calling on current modern proteomic mass-spectrometry platforms (e.g., diaPASEF.)

 An implementation of Synchrony iterators and emulation of GMQL, in Python 3.
 This implementation is provided just for fun; I learned Python by doing this implementation.
 Will replace it with a more serious vesion when I have time.